gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

        },
      };

-And `setBuffersAndAttributes` uses that object to set all the buffers and attributes.
+And `webglUtils.setBuffersAndAttributes` uses that object to set all the buffers and attributes.

 Finally we can go what I consider possibly too far.
 Given `position` almost always has 3 components (x, y, z) and `texcoords` almost always 2, indices 3, and normals 3, we can just let the system guess the number